London Carmelites Monastery – Vacuum 224 °C Commercial Solar Water HeaterHarry

 Our task for the Carmelite nuns was to provide their monastery with solar water heating and replace a gas boiler which was beyond repair.
 They were also very concerned about the spiraling hot water bills that they were receiving.
 The Mother Superior and Sister Mary, the Bursar, showed me around the monastery and told me about the life of nuns in their order, so that I could get some insight into the way in which they used hot water and the amounts they used.
 I was struck by the simple and peaceful lives that the nuns lived, so unconcerned with materialism, so ordered around the concept that the less that you consume the better and yet in their commitment to the environment they are so very well informed of the issues that affect us and so willing to play their part.

 There are many ways that people can make a contribution to the well being of the world and the Carmelites have chosen their way.
 The common thread that runs through all people who are committed to improving the environment is the understanding that consumers consume too much and we must work together to reduce consumption of every material resource.
-We installed six of our TS 400 vacuum solar panels linked together on a slate south facing roof.
+We installed six of our KSA Sea Sand Resistant Solar Water Heating panels linked together on a slate south facing roof.
 As you can see, the colour of our panels against the slate blend well together and the whole picture is nicely framed by the red roof ridge tiles., as you can see from the pictures.
 The small square structures below the panels are Velux style roof windows.
-The Nuns have a very beautiful building and I do not think that our panels have damaged its architectural integrity.
+The Nuns have a very beautiful building and I do not think that our solar water heating panels have damaged its architectural integrity.
 They have made a statement that sustainable solutions can be integrated into many types of buildings.
-Of course no thermal solar technology can provide a 100% solution in this country and so it was important to back up the solar hot water with a fossil fuel powered water heating system.
+Of course no thermal solar technology can provide a 100% solution in this country and so it was important to back up the solar water heating with a fossil fuel powered water heating system.
 Using a modulating condensing boiler that operates at more than 95% efficiency provides the best solution.